lmarzocchetti/CMandelbrot/README.md

 ```

 ### Install
-Simply launch the build.sh file which is the gcc command to compile with all flag and optimizations
+Simply launch the build.sh file which is the gcc command to compile with all flag and optimizations:
 ```
 $ ./build.sh
 ```